-A central scientific challenge of our time is to understand the molecular machinery underlying cellular function.
-This knowledge is needed on the one hand to develop future technology in the hope that we humans can copy some of nature’s design rules, and on the other hand to battle diseases, such as cancer, neurological disorders, and virus infections.
+A current central scientific challenge is to understand the molecular machinery underlying cellular function.
+This knowledge is urgently needed, on the one hand for the development of future technology in the hope that humans can copy some of nature’s design rules, and on the other hand to battle diseases, especially cancer.
 This challenge requires the development of advanced microscopy techniques to achieve a nanometer scale resolution on proteins within intact cells in their native liquid state.

-The research is conducted by an interdisciplinary team of biophysicists, cell biologists, chemists, and computer scientists in the group Innovative Electron Microscopy (IEM) at the INM – Leibniz Institute for New Materials, in Saarbrücken, Germany.
+The research is conducted by an interdisciplinary team of (bio)physicists, cell biologists, (bio)chemists, and computer scientists in the group Innovative Electron Microscopy (IEM) at the INM – Leibniz Institute for New Materials, in Saarbrücken, Germany.
 Prof. Dr. Dr. h.c.
 Niels de Jonge is an expert and pioneer in LP-EM and leads the research team.
-He is also honorary professor of physics at the Saarland University (UdS).
+He is also honorary professor of physics at Saarland University (UdS).